tuirgin/base16-drracket/README.md

 for more information.
 This theme was built with [Base16 builder](https://github.com/chriskempson/base16-builder).

+## DEPRECATION UPDATE on 2016-08-15 14:01:00

+Base16-builder has been deprecated and I am presently disinclined to learn the changes needed to maintain this repository.
+Feel free to use this repo on an as-is basis, however I am not currently motivated to make any changes.

 ## UPDATE on 2015-11-07 11:44:16

 I have re-run base16-builder to regenerate the styles.
 There are a few new ones included now.
-I have not updated the screenshot, and I have made no attempt to confirm that these work in DrRacket.
+I have not updated the screenshots, and I have made no attempt to confirm that these work in DrRacket.
 I've been away from the environment for a couple years and am not familiar with changes that may have occurred.
 If anything is broken, please do log an issue and let me know about it.